 The Subgroup believes that one or more general licenses could make future transactions with "covered persons" easier to consummate.
-Individual transactions would no longer require specific licenses, as long as the persons and transaction types were covered by the general license Thus, the Subgroup believes that one or more general licenses would be highly desirable.
+Individual transactions would no longer require specific licenses, as long as the persons and transaction types were covered by the general license.
+Thus, the Subgroup believes that one or more general licenses would be highly desirable.
 However, this may be a significant undertaking in terms of time and expense.
-As such, it would be prudent for ICANN to ascertain the costs, benefits, timeline and specifics of seeking and securing one or more general licenses for DNS-related transactions.
+As such, it would be prudent for ICANN to ascertain the costs, be nefits, timeline and specifics of seeking and securing one or more general licenses for DNS-related transactions.
 ICANN would also need to determine the specific classes of persons and types of transactions that would be covered by each license.
 ICANN would then begin the process of seeking these general licenses, unless significant obstacles were uncovered in the preparatory process.
 If obstacles are revealed, ICANN would need to find ways to overcome them.
 Failing that, ICANN would need to pursue alternate means to enable transactions involving residents of sanctioned countries to be consummated with a minimum of complication and uncertainty.
 If ICANN does secure general licenses covering DNS-related transactions, ICANN should make the Internet community aware of this.

-ICANN should take steps to pursue one or more OFAC "general licenses" with the U.S. Department of Treasury in connection with DNS-related transactions.
+ICANN should take steps to pursue one or more OFAC "general licenses" with the U.S. Department of Tre asury in connection with DNS-related transactions.
 Initially, ICANN should make it a priority to study the costs, benefits, timeline and details of seeking and securing one or more general licenses for DNS-related transactions.
-ICANN should then pursue one or more OFAC general licenses, unless significant obstacles were discovered in the "study" process.
+ICANN should then pursue one or more OFAC general licenses at the earliest possible time, unless significant obstacles were discovered in the "study" process.
 If there are significant obstacles, ICANN should report them to the [empowered] community and seek its advice on how to proceed.
 If unsuccessful, ICANN would need to find other ways to accomplish the ultimate goal -- enabling transactions between ICANN and residents of sanctioned countries to be consummated with a minimum of "friction."
+It is critical that ICANN communicate regularly about progress toward securing general licenses, in order to raise awareness in the ICANN community and with affected parties.